Shopify 6 Months for $1/Month: How to Find & Claim It

 Visit Shopify's Official Trial Page

 Go to shopify.com/free-trial and read the promotional text carefully.
-If the 6-month deal is active, it will say "$1/month for 6 months" instead of the standard "3 months."
-This is the single source of truth.
+If the 6-month deal is active for you, it will say "$1/month for 6 months" instead of the standard "3 months."
+This is your single source of truth — the term you see is the one you can claim.

 2